sveltejs/svelte/documentation/docs/02-template-syntax/02-basic-markup.md

 <Widget {...things} />
 ```

-`$$props` references all props that are passed to a component, including ones that are not declared with `export`.
-Using `$$props` will not perform as well as references to a specific prop because changes to any prop will cause Svelte to recheck all usages of `$$props`.
-But it can be useful in some cases – for example, when you don't know at compile time what props might be passed to a component.

 La variable `$$props` référence toutes les props qui sont fournies à un composant, y compris celles qui ne sont pas déclarées avec `export`.
 Utiliser `$$props` ne sera pas aussi performant qu'utiliser une <span class="vo">[prop](/docs/sveltejs#props)</span> spécifique directement car les changements de n'importe quelle prop vont déclencher une nouvelle vérification de toutes les occurences de `$$props`.
 Toutefois `$$props` peut être utile dans certains cas — par exemple, lorsque vous ne savez pas à la compilation quelles props peuvent être passées au composant.

 ```svelte